Information and Applications

 Spanned Research in 3 Dimensions

-Michael Gandelman (MSc) – hierarchical erasure codes for networking and distributed storage.
+Michael Gandelman (MSc) – Treeplication: an erasure code for decentralized storage systems.

 Barak Farbman (MSc) – coded caching for content distribution networks.